 The FedEx Institute supports the next generation of startups with programs that help

-program of the FedEx Institute, will be the core of entrepreneurial collaboration
+a program of the FedEx Institute, will be the core of entrepreneurial collaboration

 for the campus by joining together the top students and faculty with the best possible

-University of Memphis-based technology start-ups to be built and launched.
+place for University of Memphis-based technology start-ups to be built and launched.